plone/documentation/docs/glossary.md

     [Yarn](https://classic.yarnpkg.com/) is a JavaScript package manager.

 Hydration
-    After loading an HTML page generated with {term}`SSR` in the browser, React can populate the existing DOM elements, and recreate and attach their coresponding components.
+    After loading an HTML page generated with {term}`SSR` in the browser, React can populate the existing {term}`DOM` elements, and recreate and attach their coresponding components.

 JSX
     A dialect of JavaScript that resembles XML, it is transpiled by Babel to JavaScript functions.